marketgrowth/mach/README.md

 # mach
-Open source collection of Rust-based microservices and APIs.
+Open source collection of microservices and APIs built on Rust running on WASMEdge.
 Contributors welcome.